guardian/scribe/README.md

 ### Is it production ready?

 Yes.
 [The Guardian](http://gu.com) is using Scribe as the basis for their internal CMS’ rich text editor.

+If you plan to use Scribe to provide _end users_ with a rich text editor, please consult the [Browser Support page](https://github.com/guardian/scribe/wiki/Browser-support), as some browsers are not officially supported.

 It is likely that there will be unknown edge cases, but these will be addressed when they are discovered.